Thursday – August 18, 2022

 The Utah Social Work Association (formerly USSWLHC) is a statewide organization that values and strives to promote and support the development of social workers at all levels and in all settings.
 We emphasize the vital contribution social workers have in this community through a multitude of career paths and specialties.
 Our strength in meeting these goals is due to our outstanding members, offering educational opportunities, and advocacy for positive change in our field.

 It is time to start preparing for our annual conference which we are so pleased will be happening in-person and virtually making it a hybrid conference again this year!
-We are excited to announce that it will be on August 18th, 2022 at the Utah Cultural Celebration Center in West Valley City, Utah.
+We are excited to announce that it will be on August 17th, 2023 at the Utah Cultural Celebration Center in West Valley City, Utah.

 Here are our plans for this year:

 We are preparing a full day conference, we will have participants in-person and also participating through Zoom virtually.
-We anticipate 100-150 participants in-person for this year’s conference.
+We anticipate 150-200 participants in-person for this year’s conference.

 – With this, we are again going to offer vendor time to visit each booth

-– We are planning to have approximately an hour of member/vendor time during our regular 15 minute breaks throughout the day.
+– We are planning to have approximately an hour of member/vendor time during our regular 15-30 minute breaks throughout the day.

-Vendor registration is preferred by Friday July 29th – Registration is closed at this time due to capacity
+Vendor registration is preferred by Friday July 29th

 We look forward to having you take part in this wonderful opportunity to connect with our members!